-The MacGill Summer School has been in existence for thirty-seven years.
+The MacGill Summer School has been in existence for thirty-eight years.

 It was founded in 1981 in Glenties, Co.
 Donegal to celebrate the memory of local writer, Patrick MacGill.
 MacGill wrote in the early 20th century on the social conditions in Donegal, the plight of migrant workers in Britain and the horrors of the Great War in which he fought as a soldier of the London Irish Rifles.
 His books are still being published.

 The school has grown from very modest beginnings to being one of the most important fora in Ireland for the analysis of topics of national and international interest.
 It has consistently been a source of innovative and fresh thinking on a range of social, economic and political ideas.
 It brings together government ministers, members of the opposition parties, heads of business, academics, economists, sociologists, church leaders, members of the judiciary and public representatives from Northern Ireland.

 The school has been successfully positioned as a “broad church” open to all points of view with easy access by the general public.
 Audiences come from all over Ireland and abroad, and from a wide range of backgrounds.
 Extensive media coverage means that the debates reach a national and international audience and the live webcasting since 2010 makes it accessible to people everywhere.
 This year we are on Twitter with the hashtag #MacGill2017 and we look forward to lively debate online.

 One of the attractions of MacGill is its openness.
 It is open to anyone to join in and engage with major public figures by asking questions and proposing answers.
 Hallmarks of the school are its complete impartiality, rigour and objectivity, as well as the choice of contributors.